British Universities and Colleges Sport (BUCS)

 Most league matches take place on a Wednesday afternoon, with lectures across the University finishing by 1pm.
 Some matches and tournaments take place on weekends as well, with this largely dependent on the competition and the sport.
 Fixtures can be viewed for our teams by navigating the below window of teams.

 How can I compete in BUCS?

-Thirty-six of our 48 sports clubs enter teams into BUCS competitions totalling over 70 teams.
+Thirty-nine of our 49 sports clubs enter teams into BUCS competitions totalling over 70 teams.
 To become a member of a club you have to be a student at the University of Bath, then once a member of one of these clubs, you may be selected through trials or recognition in a recreational program to take part in BUCS competition.

 Please note that if you’re a student, you have to be taking over 30 course credits to be eligible to participate in BUCS

 Even if you’re not part of a BUCS team, make sure you wander around our sports facilities on a Wednesday afternoon to watch and support our squads as they represent the University!
 Don’t worry about access to facilities, gates are left open for teams and spectators; you can even have #blueandgold face paint done if you go to the SU Sport office on level 2 in the students union.
 Remember #wearebath

 The University of Bath is an accredited institution with UK Anti-doping (UKAD) and as such adopts the UKAD and World Anti-Doping Agency (WADA) position that cheating, including doping, is fundamentally contrary to the spirit of sport, undermining the otherwise positive impact it can have on society.

 To read our full commitment to clean sport and links to more information on your rights and responsibilities, click here.